-Metric tonnes of Greenhouse Gas (GHG) emissions from Upfield operations in operational control and Upfield's supply chain.
+Metric tonnes of Greenhouse Gas (GHG) emissions from Upfield operations in operational control and Upfield's supply chain, as well as Third Party Manufacturers.

 Greenhouse Gas (GHG): Gases that trap heat in the atmosphere.

 Scope 1: Direct GHG emissions occur from sources that are owned by Upfield.